emmawalshdev/kaytea_art/TESTING.md

 ### HTML

-* The [W3C Markup Validator](https://validator.w3.org/#validate_by_input) service was used to validate the HTML code of this project.
+The [W3C Markup Validator](https://validator.w3.org/#validate_by_input) service was used to validate all HTML code.

 * All issues causing errors were rectified.
-These included multiple id attributes in use, missing closing tags and the misuse of tags.
+Such errors included using multiple id attributes, missing closing tags and the misuse of tags.

 * Issues resulting in a warning have not been rectified.
-These will be dealt with in the future.
+These are not critical and will be dealt with in the future.

 ### CSS

-The [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) service was used to validate the CSS code.
+The [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) service was used to validate all CSS code.

 * All issues casuing erros were rectified.
-These inluced minor issues including invalid CSS properties.
+Such errors inluced minor issues including invalid CSS properties.

 * Issues resulting in a warning have not been rectified.
-These will be dealt with in the future.
+These are not critical and will be dealt with in the future.

 ### JavaScript

-[JSHint](https://jshint.com/) was used to validate the JavaScript code.
+[JSHint](https://jshint.com/) was used to validate all JavaScript code.

 * All errors found, were concerend with missing semicolons.
-These added to rectify the code.
+These were added to rectify the code.

-* All warnings have been safely ignored.
-These have flagged the use of 'let' which is available in ES6 and jQuery code.
+* All warnings are not critical and have been safely ignored.
+The use of 'let' which is available in ES6 was flagged.

 ### Python

 #### PEP8

 The Flake8 Python library was used to check the project code base against coding style (PEP8).
-The initial report can be found [here](https://www.dropbox.com/s/txpx7wyzxl74vck/flake8_results.txt?dl=0)
+The initial report can be found [here](https://www.dropbox.com/s/txpx7wyzxl74vck/flake8_results.txt?dl=0).

 **General information**
-* Errors generated were concerned with trailing whitepaces, libraries imported but never used, unnecessary blank lines, missing blank lines, lines too long and innapropriate use of null=True on model fields.
-These were removed from all files with exception to the following:
+* Errors generated were concerned with trailing whitepaces, libraries imported but never used, unnecessary blank lines, missing blank lines, lines which were too long and the innapropriate use of null=True on model fields.
+In rectifying these issues, the following files were ignored:

-* All Auto migration files are ignored.
+    * All Auto migration files were ignored.
-* In settings.py,  auto-generated lines are ignored
+    * In settings.py,  auto-generated lines were ignored.
-* In all files, the Rule DJ01 - 'Avoid using null=True on string-based fields such as CharField and TextField' was ignored
+    * In all files, the Rule DJ01 - 'Avoid using null=True on string-based fields such as CharField and TextField' was ignored.

 **Resolution**

-All the files passed with the following errors ignored/fixed:
+After adjusting the code, all files passed with the following errors being safely ignored:

 - ```./products/widgets.py:9:80: E501 line too long (87 > 79 characters) ```

-    this was ignored as the URL cannot be split.
+    This was ignored as the URL cannot be split.
-    URL = template_name = 'products/custom_widget_templates/custom_clearable_file_input.html'.

 - ```./contact/forms.py:5:1: DJ07 Do not use __all__ with ModelForm, use fields instead```

     Not a critical error, ignored.

 - ```./checkout/apps.py:8:9: F401 'checkout.signals' imported but unused```

     Not a critical error, ignored.

 #### Unit Testing

+Basic view and URL testing has been carried out on all apps within this project.
+In future releases,  more extensive automated tests would be advised to thoroughly test the code.

+**Information on TDD**

+At this time, the project does not use a Test Driven Development.
+As creating comprehensive texts can be a lengthy and complex process, TDD is something which will be attempted in the future.

 **How to run Python tests**